Taking expired Robitussin is generally not recommended due to reduced effectiveness and potential safety concerns.

 3. Contamination Risk

-Liquid medicines are prone to contamination once opened.
-Over time and improper storage increase this risk further — leading to possible infections or unexpected side effects.
+Liquid medicines are more prone to contamination once opened and handled repeatedly.
+Over time, poor storage or a loose cap can increase this risk further, leading to possible stomach upset or unexpected reactions.

 4. Delayed Proper Treatment